Chalwk/JeriCraftDocs/policies/Community-Rules.md

 ### 🔄 **Cross-Platform Offenses**

-- **Tier 1:** Using Discord to coordinate cheating across Minecraft/Halo servers.
+- **Tier 1:** Using Discord to coordinate cheating on our Minecraft server.
 - **Tier 2:** Evading a Minecraft ban by discussing the offense in Discord.
-- **Tier 3:** Minor rule-breaking in Discord after a prior Halo/Minecraft warning.
+- **Tier 3:** Minor rule-breaking in Discord after a prior warning on Minecraft.

 ---